Questions & Answers

 Your audio & the workflow

-MP3, WAV, and M4A, up to 500 MB per file (roughly a full day of audio).
+Audio: MP3, WAV, M4A, and WEBM — up to 500 MB per file (roughly a full day of audio).
+Video: MP4, MOV, M4V, MPG, MPEG, AVI, MKV, and WEBM — up to 2 GB per file (video is bulkier, so it gets a higher cap).
 Multi-hour, full-day depositions are handled.

 My recording is a video — can I use it?